UniqueNetwork/mass-nfts-doc/README.md

 ## 🖼 Step-2: Prepare your images

 Place your images in the `data` folder.
-The image names should consist of a `prefix` and a sequential number that determines the token's position in the collection.
-For this tutorial, the token prefix is `cosmic_`.
-Therefore, `cosmic_1.png` will be the first token in the collection, `cosmic_2.png` will be the second token, and so on.
+The image names should consist of a `symbol` and a sequential number that determines the token's position in the collection.
+For this tutorial, the collection symbol is `SA`.
+Therefore, `sa1.png` will be the first token in the collection, `sa2.png` will be the second token, and so on.

 Additionally, place an image named `cover.png` in the data folder, which will serve as the cover image for the collection.